xTaylorFerg/limble-comment-tags/README.md

 # Feature Description
 Login as any of the users and send a chat message.
 Use @username to tag any of the other 3 users in a message.
 You can confirm the suggested selection with 'UP/DOWN' arrow keys and 'Enter' or use your mouse to click on one of the suggested names.
 Keep typing to filter out other names.

-Logout and check other user's perspective to see the Notification for that @username tag and the updated chat log.
+Logout and check the other user's perspective to see the Notification for that @username tag and the updated chat log.

 Default users are Kevin, Jeff, Bryan, and Gabbey.